dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - So now I needed a way to parse YAML out of a string; I knew YAML is pretty well-used, so I expected there to be a good library for working with it; and indeed, I found several; `PyYAML` seemed canonical, but also overkill for my needs and the documentation was ugly; in one of my search queries I included the keyword 'frontmatter' and came across `python-frontmatter`, which was small and great for simple reads and writes of the frontmatter
 - At that point, it only took a bit of tinkering and suddenly I had something that would automatically push my newly created content to DEV.to as a draft when I pushed it to my repo.
 - But the battle had only just begun: I now needed to be able to know if I'd previously created a draft for a given post, so I could avoid creating duplicates and set the scene for pushing updates to existing content, if possible

+# (the making of) syndicate: marking a post as 'syndicated'
 - My choice to assume the presence of a YAML frontmatter in all posts made possible a simple, potentially elegant solution: insert a YAML attribute marking the post as 'syndicated'
 - And don't give it just any value: most CRUD APIs return some sort of resource identifier in their response bodies, and the DEV API was no different; if I used that 'silo ID' as the tag, then not only would I be able to know which posts had already been syndicated to a silo, but I would be able to use the ID in an 'update' request later on
 - And the `github3.py` library provided an easy-to-use method for committing the change I'd made to the post back upstream to the repository, which was key if I wanted to actually _persist_ the silo tag